 - Cook for about 3 minutes and then add in the spices and Worcestershire sauce.
 Continue cooking until beef is browned, about 5 minutes.

-- Stir in Ragu Old World Style Traditional Sauce and beef broth.
+- Stir in pasta sauce and beef broth.
 Bring to a boil.

-- Mix in Ditalini pasta and reduce heat to medium.
-Cover, cook for about 12 to 15 minutes, stirring occasionally, until pasta is tender.
+- Mix in uncooked pasta and reduce heat to medium.
+Cook for about 15 minutes, stirring occasionally, until pasta is tender.

-- Remove from heat and add in shredded cheese, if using.
+- Remove from heat and add in shredded cheese.
 Serve immediately.
 Garnish with green onions, if desired.